Student Paper Competition Award

 Each year, CITE offers a Student Paper Award to students in accredited Transportation programs at Canadian universities and colleges.
 The purpose of the Student Paper Award is to encourage students to develop their technical writing skills, and to provide a means for the Institute to recognize outstanding accomplishments in such activities.
 This award is based on the technical merit and writing ability demonstrated in the paper.
 Please note the following:

-- Papers must address a transportation engineering subject
+- Must address a transportation topic

 Stantec provides an annual award of $1,500 (CDN) comprised of a $500 honorarium.
 The winner will also receive free registration to the annual conference (in the year of award), reimbursement of travel expenses (up to $1000 if recipient resides outside of conference region, up to $100 if recipient resides within conference region), recognition at the Annual Awards Luncheon, and the paper will also be published online (see names linked below).